harshalkwagh/sample-charts/charts/test-chart/v0.1.0/app-readme.md

-#test-chart
+#dkube-installer
-This is my first rancher catalog
+This is demo rancher catalog for dkube-installer